Specific heat capacity: Polyatomic gases

 This value for the specific heat capacity of nitrogen is practically constant from below −150 °C to about 300 °C. In that temperature range, the two additional degrees of freedom that correspond to vibrations of the atoms, stretching and compressing the bond, are still "frozen out".
-At about that temperature, those modes begin to "un-freeze", and as a result $c_V$ starts to increase rapidly at first, then slower as it tends to another constant value.
-It is 35.5 J⋅K−1⋅mol−1 at 1500 °C, 36.9 at 2500 °C, and 37.5 at 3500 °C. The last value corresponds almost exactly to the predicted value for 7 degrees of freedom per molecule.
+At about that temperature, those modes begin to "un-freeze" as vibrationally excited states become accessible.
+As a result $c_V$ starts to increase rapidly at first, then slower as it tends to another constant value.
+It is 35.5 J⋅K−1⋅mol−1 at 1500 °C, 36.9 at 2500 °C, and 37.5 at 3500 °C. The last value corresponds almost exactly to the value predicted by the Equipartition Theorem, since in the high-temperature limit the theorem predicts that the vibrational degree of freedom contributes twice as much to the heat capacity as any one of the translational or rotational degrees of freedom.